jyj5558/theta/README.md

 ## Directory structure overview

 To make things easier to automate later, we will use a standardized directory structure based on the target species scientific name (Genus-species), genome assembly accession number (accession), and other labels.
-The structure looks like this:
+The folder structure looks like this:

-Genus-species
+Genus-species/
      - accession_ref: reference genome assembly
      - accession_rm: repeat-masked reference genome assembly
      - accession_gtf: reference genome assembly annotation
      - mappability: reference genome assembly quality assessment

-All of the Genus-species directories will be at /scratch/bell/dewoody/theta
+All of the Genus-species directories will be created at /scratch/bell/dewoody/theta

 ## Step 1.
 Reference downloading and QC
 **Identifying reference assembly data**

 We need to find reference assembly accession information for as many species as possible.
 Whenever possible, we will target Chromosome level RefSeq assemblies on NCBI.
-Once the target assembly is located for a particular species, we will use the accession number and file path (found under the FTP links on the right side) and assembly name to dowload resources effeciently.
+Once the target assembly is located for a particular species, we will use the accession number and file path (found under the FTP links on the right side of NCBI) and assembly name to download resources effeciently.

 **Download and perform QC on reference assembly - step1_ref_download_QC.sh** This script downloads reference, repeat, and annotation data and then identifyies repeats, estimates mappability and finds all of the short scaffolds.
 The output files include: